detroit-labs/katalon-mobile-util/README.md

 ## Manual installation

-To use this `katalonsupport` library in Katalon Studio tests, it is not required that you build from source.
+To use this **katalon-mobile-util** library in Katalon Studio tests, it is not required that you build from source.

-Place the [release artifact jar](https://github.com/detroit-labs/katalonsupport/releases/download/1.0.0/katalonsupport-1.0.0.jar) into your Katalon test project's `/Drivers` directory, or follow the Katalon Studio instructions: [How to import external library into your automation project](https://www.katalon.com/resources-center/tutorials/import-java-library/).
+Place the [release artifact jar](https://github.com/detroit-labs/katalon-mobile-util/releases/download/1.0.0/katalon-mobile-util-1.0.0.jar) into your Katalon test project's `/Drivers` directory, or follow the Katalon Studio instructions: [How to import external library into your automation project](https://www.katalon.com/resources-center/tutorials/import-java-library/).

 ## Building from source

-The Katalon Studio jar files are not available via Maven Central and are not packaged with the `katalonsupport` library, so we can set up a local maven repository to contain the required files:
+The Katalon Studio jar files are not available via Maven Central and are not packaged with the **katalon-mobile-util** library, so we can set up a local maven repository to contain the required files:

 1. Create a `lib` directory which will act as a local Maven `.m2` repository:

 ```
-cd katalonsupport
+cd katalon-mobile-util
 mkdir lib
 ```